All speakers and events are based on permitting schedules and subject to change and/or cancellation without notice.

 A native of the Northern Virginia/DC metro area, Ashley Edward Miller was a graduate of the prestigious Thomas Jefferson High School for Science and Technology.
 He went on to study English and Government at the College of William & Mary, becoming first a middle school English and Creative Writing teacher in Fairfax County, VA and then an analyst working for the Chief of Naval Operations through Science Applications International Corporation.
 He met his writing partner Zack Stentz over the Internet, a consequence of their mutual love of all things Star Trek.
 Since then, Ashley and Zack have written and/or produced well over a hundred hours of television, from their start on Gene Roddenberry’s Andromeda, The Twilight Zone revival on UPN and most recently Terminator: The Sarah Connor Chronicles and Fringe.

 Their first feature credit was 2003′s Agent Cody Banks, and most recently Thor and X-Men: First Class.
 Ashley and Zack are currently working on several projects in active development, including feature adaptations of the novel Starship Troopers and the 80’s TV series The Fall Guy.
 They have also written a Young Adult novel, Colin Fischer which will be published by Penguin Books in Fall 2012.
-Ashley is currently a resident of Los Angeles, CA where he lives with his comic books and action figures, at the mercy of his wife and young son.
+He is currently working on the new Power Rangers movie (set to be released in 2016), as well as the just announced Acme Looney Toons movie.
+Ashley is a resident of Los Angeles, CA where he lives with his comic books and action figures, at the mercy of his wife and young son.
 He does not know Kung Fu.

 Troy Anthony Miller is a writer, filmmaker, and improv comedian who lives in Austin, Texas.
 He teaches improvisational storytelling to businesses such as Whole Foods and Google, and his touring comedy troupe Confidence Men: Improvised David Mamet is a two-time winner of the B. Iden Payne Award for Improvisational Theatre (Austin’s version of the Tony’s).
 Severance, a feature film he wrote and directed, made its World Premiere at AFF in 2005, and his screenplay The Hitch (2013 AFF Horror Award Winner) is being developed by filmmaker Frank Darabont (The Shawshank Redemption, The Green Mile, The Walking Dead).